moovit-sp-gmbh/wave-nodes-catalog-blueprint/README.md

     npm run link

 After that you will need to paste the node specification in the search bar of the Stream Designer Studio.
-You can obtain this using the `npm run spec -- <name of your node>` script and copying the JSON object written to standard out.
+You can obtain this using the `spec` script and copying the JSON written to standard out.
+The `--silent` argument is important to prevent npm from writing to stdout if you want to pipe or redirect the command output.

+    npm run --silent spec -- <name of your node>

 In the future this process will become more streamlined as we improve the external catalog development experience.

-> Note about linking: Because Node.js does some caching of imports certain changes may not be reflected until the agent is restarted even if linked.
-If it looks like some changes are not being applied to your catalog then restart the agent and relink.

 ## Publishing your catalog